scaleoutsystems/fedn/docs/distributed.rst

 -------------

+Start by noting your host's local IP address, used within your network.
+Discover it by running ifconfig on UNIX or ipconfig on Windows, typically listed under inet for Unix and IPv4 for Windows.

-Note the local IP address of your host device; it will be needed later.
-Follow the standard procedure to initiate a FEDn network.
+Continue with following the standard procedure to initiate a FEDn network, for example using by docker-compose.
 Once the network is active, upload your compute package and seed (for comprehensive details, see the quickstart tutorials).

 Configuring and Attaching Clients
 -------------

 On your client device, continue with initializing your client.
-To connect to the host machine we need to ensure we are routing the correct DNS to our hosts local IP adress.
+To connect to the host machine we need to ensure we are routing the correct DNS to our hosts local IP address.
 We can do this using the standard FEDn `client.yaml`:

 .. code-block::